azahinhasan/task-star-wars-universe/README.md

   2. Go to the client directory, open the terminal and run this command: `npm run test`.
   3. After step 2 there will be a new window open from there select "E2E Testing".
   4. Then choose a browser(Chrome is suggested).
 Then press the button "Start E2E Testing in browser_name".
-  5. Another new window will be open now from there click which test you want to run.
+  5. Another new window will be open now from there click which test want to run.
 Such as click on "searchByName.test.js".
 It will automatically run the test.
   6. For terminating: close the windows or press Ctrl+c in the running terminal.<br/>
   `User can find the test case code in this directory: client/cypress/e2e`
 - ##### Backend unit testing with Jest